Skip to content

 log.debug(message)

-message = f'Failed to build custom Docker image: {name}'
+message = f'Failed to build custom Docker image "{name}"'

 log.exception(message)

-raise DockerImageError(message) from None
+raise DockerImageError(message) from exception

 else: